L9Manuel9/cybersecurity-skills/skills-projects/Network Security/README.md

 # Packet Sniffing with Scapy

 ## Objective/Overview
-Use Scapy, a powerful Python library, to capture, analyze, and craft custom packets for advanced network testing and research.
+For sophisticated network testing and research, use the robust Python package Scapy to capture, examine, and create custom packets.

 ## Tools & Techniques
 - Scapy for Python-based packet manipulation